lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

   settings.
 You can specify this value when you need to create the same compute sessions at once.

+Backend.AI provides configuring values related to HPC Optimizations.
+For more information, See the section :ref:`Optimizing Accelerated Computing<optimizing-accelerated-computing>`.

 If you are done with the resource setting, click the right arrow button to proceed to the next page.